DAGWorks-Inc/hamilton/README.md

     4     40      200      33.333333             0.200
     5     50      400      43.333333             0.125

-You should see the following image if you set `display_graph=True`:
+You should see the following image if you ran `dr.visualize_execution(output_columns, './my-dag.dot', {})`:

 ![hello_world_image](hello_world_image.png)

-Congratulations - you just created your first dataframe with Hamilton!
+Congratulations - you just created your Hamilton dataflow that created a dataframe!

 # License
 Hamilton is released under the [BSD 3-Clause Clear License](LICENSE).
 If you need to get in touch about something,